LeetLLM

 Output

-1parsed action: request_refund 2extra field: proposal shape rejected 3boolean amount: amount_cents must be a positive integer
+1parsed action: request_promotion 2extra field: proposal shape rejected 3boolean suite: eval_suite must be a non-empty string

 Put authorization outside the model

 The orchestrator decides whether a proposal may proceed.
-Its inputs come from trusted application state: authenticated user identity, order owner, policy limits, approval records, and tool permissions.
+Its inputs come from trusted application state: authenticated user identity, project membership, frozen eval status, approval records, and tool permissions.
 The model doesn't get to invent any of them.

-This first gate turns a suspicious proposal into a blocked decision because issuing a refund isn't an automatically executable action.
+This gate turns a suspicious proposal into a blocked decision because promoting a model isn't automatically executable.

 05-allowlist-actions-and-require-approval.py